hasip-timurtas/Nodejs-Solidity-Lottery/readme.md

-# NodeJS-Solidity Integration
+# Lottery Smart Contract

-This project demonstrates how to integrate Solidity smart contracts with a Node.js environment.
+This project includes Lottery smart contract written with Solidity and demonstrates how to integrate with a Node.js environment.
 It includes scripts for compiling, deploying, and testing smart contracts.

 ## Features